maziyank/nb-themify/README.md

 # Themify Extension
 ---

-This extension let you make over view of your boring jupyter notebook.
+This extension let you make over your boring jupyter notebook.

 ## Install Extension